-LSM-tree storage engine with Gorilla compression, PromQL queries, async API, and a Prometheus-compatible server.
+LSM-based storage with disk-backed roaring postings, optional PromQL, atomic snapshot/restore, and structured observability counters.
 Embed a full time-series engine directly in your application — no external server required.

 use std::time::Duration;